Student Paper Contest

 Please check the final program book, as these times might change without further notification.

 Judges from all topical conferences will select the first and second place winners among the Student Paper Finalists based on the quality of the final paper, the poster presentation, and the oral presentation.
-The winners will be announced at the Awards Banquet on Tuesday evening.
-The first authors of the Student Paper Finalist papers are invited for the dinner at no extra cost.
+The winners will be announced at the Plenary Session on Tuesday morning.